advait0511/UiPath_ProcessInvoiceDetails/README.md

 # Invoice Extraction Automation (UiPath + GenAI)

-This project automates the extraction of invoice details from PDF files using UiPath and GenAI (Claude Haiku).
+This project automates the extraction of invoice details from PDF files using UiPath and GenAI (gpt 5.2).
 It processes multiple invoices, extracts structured fields, and writes the results into Excel.

 ---